top of page

 • Filing a lawsuit against the wrong entity: If you have an injury because of a failure to warn, you might accidentally file a suit against the distributor or the store where you purchased the item.
 Your attorney can help you determine who is potentially liable for the injury.

-One of the biggest mistakes is not hiring an attorney or choosing representation that does not concentrate on product liability lawsuits.
+One of the biggest mistakes is not hiring a personal injury lawyer or choosing representation that does not concentrate on product liability lawsuits.

 Before you file a failure to warn lawsuit against a manufacturer, know what to expect and why you should never proceed with the help of an attorney.
 If you have any additional questions, contact the professionals at Shay & Associates.